-Man: [Smile and say in a friendly, easy-going manner manner] Hey – I know it’s not normal for people to talk to someone with headphones in, but I was walking along and saw you with your little headphones on and thought – wow, she’s hot, I have to come over and say hi.
+Man: [Smile and say in a friendly, easy-going manner manner] Hey – how you doing?
+I was walking along and saw you with your little headphones on and thought – wow, she’s hot, I have to come over and say hi you.
 I’m Dan, what’s your name?

-Man: [Add in some light humor to get her smiling and create a spark between you] Cool…nice to meet you Jessica.
-I don’t normally talk to girls with headphones on, but your big green headphones were just calling out to me.
+Man: [Add in some light humor to get her smiling and create a spark between you] Jessica…let me guess.
+You were listening to heavy metal music, right?